JD Spielman Officially Parting Ways With Nebraska, Enters Transfer Portal

-JD Spielman is in the process of officially leaving the Nebraska football program.
+J.D.
+Spielman is in the process of officially leaving the Nebraska football program.
 On Monday morning, Michael Bruntz of 247Sports reported the wide receiver officially entered his name into the NCAA Transfer Portal.
 The move comes a few months after Spielman signaled he could be playing elsewhere this fall when he left the team at the beginning of March.
-At the time, Nebraska head coach Scott Frost said Speilman was on leave and could eventually return.
-It appears the player is closing the door on that return.
+At the time, Nebraska head coach Scott Frost said Spielman was on leave and could eventually come back.
+However, it appears the player is closing the door on that return.

 When Spielman took his leave in March, the coaches said he was dealing with a “personal health issue” but wouldn’t shed more light on the reason for his departure.
 Bruntz said sources told him the decision to transfer was a “mutual” decision.